phnahes/chef/README.md

 ## Knife Configurations

-I needed insert these lines below on your knife.rb.
+Is needed insert these lines below on your knife.rb.

 ```
 	chef_server_url          'http://chef.domain.com.br/'